reruo321/Java_Practice/Chapter-06/README.md

 - If the super's method declares an exception, overriding one can declare the same, subclass, or no exception, **but not** its parent.

 ## Overshadow
 If a subclass declares a variable sharing the same name with the super's field, it says the variable of the super becomes *overshadow*ed.
+The original super one is not disappeared, but it takes some special ways to refer it from the subclass.

 ### How to Refer the Overshadowed Field
 1. Assign instances to the superclass-type references.
 (Ex: **Super** super = new Sub();)